jeffpar/pcjs.v1/README.md

 ### From The Browser

-The PCjs web server is little more than a file/directory browser for the PCjs project, plus a collection of APIs.
+The PCjs Node web server is little more than a file/directory browser for the PCjs project, plus a collection of APIs.

-If a URL corresponds to a PCjs project folder and no "index.html" exists in that folder, the server loads an HTML template ([common.html](modules/shared/templates/common.html)) and generates an "index.html" for that folder.
+If a URL corresponds to a PCjs project folder and no "index.html" exists in that folder, the Node web server loads an HTML template ([common.html](modules/shared/templates/common.html)) and generates an "index.html" for that folder.

 The contents of the "index.html" will vary depending on the contents of the folder; for example, if the folder contains a README.md, then that Markdown file is converted to HTML and embedded in the "index.html".
 Similarly, if the folder contains a machine XML file, that is embedded as well.

-Markdown files containing one or more embedded machines should contain a Jekyll "Front Matter" header that describes them.
+To work well with both the Node and Jekyll web servers, all Markdown files containing one or more embedded machines should contain a Jekyll "Front Matter" header that describes the machines.
 For example, here's the header from the pcjs.org home page ([index.md](index.md)):

 	---
 	layout: page